 Missed Opportunity (Lending)

 To sum up, you may track your portfolio’s performance and trading results in 3 steps.
 First choose a currency to measure your results.
 In USDT you will have a clear understanding of your funds growth in “real money”, although there’s a chance some trading results may be misinterpreted.
 You may see the total Profit you made by trading with bots in USD in Dashboard in your account on TradeSanta.
 If you’re a HODLer and believer in crypto it makes sense to use BTC or ETH to asses our portfolio’s value.
-If your base currency is BTC TradeSanta bots will close a deal with the profit in this very coin.
+If your quote currency is BTC TradeSanta bots will close a deal with the profit in this very coin.
 Second, evaluate your trading performance against some benchmark such as Total Market Cap or Top20 Index to see how your trades are looking against overall market direction.
 Finally, research missed opportunities to see how could you improve your strategy.
 Don’t forget to look into TradeSanta to see how automating trading may benefit your trading strategy.